kartik1502/Spring-Boot-Microservices-Banking-Application/README.md

 <h2 align="center">📖 Documentation</h2>

-For detailed API documentation and usage instructions, refer to the individual microservices' README files and documentation within each service.
+For detailed API documentation and usage instructions

+You can access the comprehensive [API Documentation](https://app.theneo.io/student/spring-boot-microservices-banking-application) in one place for a unified view of the entire banking application.

 ---